Mrgoblings/vot_keycloak_dirigible/README.md

 - **PostgreSQL**: Use PostgreSQL as the database for your application.
 You can configure PostgreSQL by updating the environment variables.

+- **High Availability Proxy (HAProxy)**: Use HAProxy as a load balancer for your PostgreSQL clusters.
+HAProxy ensures high availability and scalability for your application.

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute to our project, please follow these guidelines: